Eighth Battle of the Isonzo

 The Eighth Battle of the Isonzo was fought between 10 and 12 October 1916 between Italy and Austria-Hungary.

 Battle

 The Eighth Battle of the Isonzo, fought briefly from 10 to 12 October 1916, was essentially a continuation of attempts made during the Seventh Battle of the Isonzo (14–17 September 1916) to extend the bridgehead established at Gorizia during the Sixth Battle of the Isonzo in August 1916.
+Like the previous battle and the subsequent Ninth Battle of the Isonzo, it was fought on smaller sectors the front and only for a few days (such attacks were called by the Italian command "spallate", Italian for "shoulder-barges").